Obed-Edom: Obed-Edom in temple service

+Genealogical information

+identify Obed-Edom as a "son of Jeduthun".

+The genealogies in provide genealogical information when it introduces a list of doorkeepers, beginning with Korahites and a man named Meshelemiah and his sons, and then proceeding with:

+Moreover the sons of Obed-Edom were Shemaiah the firstborn, Jehozabad the second, Joah the third, Sacar the fourth, Nethanel the fifth, Ammiel the sixth, Issachar the seventh, Peulthai the eighth; for God blessed him.
+Also to Shemaiah his son were sons born who governed their fathers’ houses, because they were men of great ability.
+The sons of Shemaiah were Othni, Rephael, Obed, and Elzabad, whose brothers Elihu and Semachiah were able men.
+All these were of the sons of Obed-Edom, they and their sons and their brethren, able men with strength for the work: sixty-two of Obed-Edom.

 Scholarly views

 Several scholars have noted the existence of uncertainties and disagreements about the Obed-Edom passages.
-However, most scholars agree that in the name "Obed-Edom the Gittite," (as he is called in 2 Samuel 6 and 1 Chronicles 13) the term "Gittite" refers originally to a Philistine (and therefore a non-Israelite man).
-However, in Chronicles "Obed-edom is assigned a levitical pedigree," that is, is described as a Levite, an Israelite member of the tribe entrusted with holy responsibilities.
+However, most scholars agree that in the name "Obed-Edom the Gittite", (as he is called in 2 Samuel 6 and 1 Chronicles 13) the term "Gittite" refers originally to a Philistine (and therefore a non-Israelite man).
+However, in Chronicles "Obed-edom is assigned a levitical pedigree", that is, is described as a Levite, an Israelite member of the tribe entrusted with holy responsibilities.
 This description as a Levite is "usually regarded as the Chronicler's own interpretation."
 As a result of these differing interpretations, several scholars have proposed that the Chronicler has altered the original description of a Philistine Obed-edom in order to make the character a Levite.
-Conservative scholars point out that "Gittite" refers simply to the town of Gath, not to the nationality of the individual.
+Other scholars point out that "Gittite" may refers simply to the town of Gath, not to the nationality of the individual.
 David had recently been given sanctuary in Gath by Achish, king of Gath (1 Samuel 27:3), and yet it would be erroneous to conclude that David was somehow therefore a Philistine.
-Moreover, Gath was one of the originally deeded Levitical cities, given to the Kohathites (Joshua 21:24), from whose family Obed-Edom was descended.
+Moreover, Gath was one of the original Levitical cities, given to the Kohathites (Joshua 21:24), from whose family Obed-Edom was descended.
 Therefore, his residence in this contested city is not surprising.

+Obed-Edom under King Amaziah of Judah

+A man called Obed-Edom also appears in during the reign of Jehoash of Israel and Amaziah of Judah, approximately 800-775 BCE.
+The account relates that Jehoash attacked Amaziah, and came to Jerusalem, and "took all the gold and silver, all the articles that were found in the house of God with Obed-Edom, the treasures of the king’s house, and hostages, and returned to Samaria."